agnivade/levenshtein/README.md

 #### Limitation

 As a performance optimization, the library can handle strings only up to 65536 characters (runes).
-This is only available on tip, and is not part of a tagged release yet.
-If you require such an optimization, please use the version at tip.
+If you need to handle strings larger than that, please pin to version 1.0.3.

 Install
 -------